 To make your life more focused and less stressful—and before creating a single marketing material—you need to create a marketing plan.
 This planning process helps you better understand your customers, your marketing goals, and the best opportunities available.

-As a new business owner, you may feel that your business needs to be seen everywhere to be successful.
+As someone starting a new business, you may feel that your business needs to be seen everywhere to be successful.
 That isn’t true.
 A general piece of marketing advice is that it’s better to implement a couple of marketing strategies well than many strategies poorly.